 Redesigned Lobes For Increased Holding Power

 The first visible change between the DMM Dragon II and it’s predecessor is the updated lobe design.
 In an era where most gear manufacturers are focusing on weight reduction of their products, DMM focused much of their redesign on the holding power.

 After anodizing to reduce corrosion, the edges are machined to a rough, raw aluminum finish.
 Lastly, two grooves are scored the length of the lobe, essentially tripling the number of corners available to bite into crystals and micro-features on the surface of the rock.
 This has been dubbed the TripleGrip and according to a senior engineer at DMM the added friction increases holding power by 33%.
-Update: This number has since been removed from literature as they found they could not standardize of substantiate this claim.

 Well regarded for their hot forging prowess, DMM further increased surface area in the optimal camming position by widening the lobes at key contact points.
 They maintain their constant camming angle of 13.75 degrees (based on the original Ray Jardine design modelled after the logarithmic spiral), ensuring the best combination of holding power and expansion range.
 In layman’s terms, this means the line between the axel and point of contact is always at a constant angle to the rock surface, irrespective of the cam’s orientation.

 The result is increased holding power and reduced walking, particularly in slick or soft rock types and sub-optimal placements. and reduces walking.
 I can vouch that the difference is noticable, even compared to the previous design.
 In slick shallow quartzite placements (Back Of The Lake, Lake Louise, AB) I could feel the DMM Dragon 2 almost pull itself into an ideal placement by grasping at irregularities.